Alibaba Pulls the Plug on Claude Code for Staff

 Why This Matters More Than It Looks

-Let me be real with you.
-When a tech giant bans a coding tool, my first instinct is not to panic.
-My first instinct is to ask why.
+When a tech giant bans a coding tool, panic is the wrong first response.
+The question worth asking is why.
 There are a few pretty obvious possibilities here.

 First, Alibaba is building its own AI coding products.
 They have Qwen and a whole stack of homegrown models.
 It would make complete business sense to keep employees off a competitor's tool, especially one they might be actively building against.
 That's less about safety and more about competitive strategy.